 10 In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother.

 The doctrines of Perfection, Sin, Original Sin and Sinful Nature differ with preachers and teachers and of course, laymen.
 For instance, some teach that they don’t believe in Original Sin-that man isn’t born guilty of Adam’s sin but do teach that the Sinful Nature is inherited from Adam.
 All people of God should have a Godly/Biblical understanding concerning these doctrines.
 The bottom line is, is it sin or perfection or both?
-(More on this here.)
+(Read more about this here.)

 Our view of sin in the Christian life should align with God’s view of it but is it so with most Christians?
 Our view of sin has a major influence on our understanding of who God is.
 If we knew God well enough to have true fellowship with Him, we would also have a righteous hatred for sin.
 This hatred would play a major part in whether or not we submitted to a temptation to commit sin.
 Sin is a crime against God and against humanity–not some sort of unfortunate mistake.
 Sin is living for self.
 Righteousness is living for God.
 We should take to our mind, heart and will the third chapter of First John.
 If this is ignored then it is righteousness left undone.
-So, “Whosoever doeth not righteousness is not of God.”
+So, surmising “Whosoever doeth not righteousness is not of God” is not a false conclusion to come to.
 We cannot believe we have our sinful nature and believe what the Bible says in 1John 3:6-10 at the same time.
 One or the other has to go.

 Here is an observation about the Sinful Nature and the Original Sin doctrine which I came upon recently and realized that this was true of my experience as well.
-There is no way that if you had been brought up in a Christian home–in my case, with a King James Bible–and went to church where you never heard of a “sinful nature”, never heard your parents talk about it, etc., that just by reading and memorizing Bible verses as a child and continuing through the ups and downs of life reading and studying God’s Word, one could ever come to know the “Sinful Nature” teaching.
+There is no way that if you had been brought up in a Christian home–in my case, with a King James Bible–and went to church where you never heard of a “sinful nature”, that just by reading and memorizing Bible verses as a child and continuing through the ups and downs of life reading and studying God’s Word, one could ever come to know the “Sinful Nature” teaching.
 I’ll say it again, taking the Bible for what it says, there is not anywhere in it that teaches this particular doctrine.
-One more time, there is no way anyone would ever come to believe such a thing by just reading the Bible.
 So, how is it learned?
-It is taught.
-It has been taught for about 1500 years.
+It is taught and it has been taught for about 1500 years.
 Then the next question would have to be, “Where and who did this teaching come from and why?”
 Here is an answer: Read the book, “Are Men Born Sinners”.
 (See the book link in the right column.)

 How Long Have I Believed There Is No Such Thing As A Sinful Nature?

-I was introduced to teachings concerning this subject, that came from Michael Pearl, fifteen years or more ago.
-It happened because I was interested in why a major denomination I was attending church with didn’t seem to place much emphasis on Christians living righteous lives.
+First, after hearing the term from time to time through the years (and not giving it much, if any, thought) I was familiarized with the sinful nature doctrine in a certain church I began to attend.
+Then, I was introduced to teachings concerning this subject, that came from Michael Pearl, fifteen years or more ago.
+This happened because I was interested in why a major denomination I was attending church with didn’t seem to place much emphasis on Christians living righteous lives.
 It seemed to me that the pro-sinful nature conscience didn’t care much about the biblical authenticity of a true believer.
 The sinful nature doctrine was often reinforced.
 Being free from sin took second place; after all, “…if you’ve ever believed…” then you’re safe.
 Here is the four part teaching concerning the “Sinful Nature” teaching:

 Mike Pearl He can be found at www.nogreaterjoy.org.

-I sincerely and prayerfully hope this helps someone to do as God would have them to do and know that God is to be glorified in their lives.
+I sincerely and prayerfully hope this helps someone to do as God would have them to do, realizing that God is to be glorified in Christian lives.

 - This note added 10-21-2018: This is not a condescending statement.
 The use of the word, “bubble” is because it best describes the encapsulation of thinking abilities when outside the box of denominational beliefs cannot be realized (Denominational beliefs can be easily found in most Catechisms.)
 The apparent necessity of slanting the interpretation of scriptures can go to obviously biased extremes, which, as evidenced, closes the mind to deeper truths that would otherwise transform believers’ ways of thinking.
-This past Tuesday a paraphrase of a quote was shared with me–“Our understanding of who God is determines our idea of worship”.
-Enough said.
+A paraphrase of a quote was recently shared with me: “Our understanding of who God is determines our idea of worship”.